Supervisor/supervisor/README.txt

   from process log file rotation.
 Set this to 0 to indicate an unlimited number of backups.
 Default: 10.

   'environment' -- A list of key/value pairs in the form "KEY=val,KEY2=val2" that will be placed in the child process' environment.
-Default: none.
+Default: none.  **Note** that the subprocess will inherit the environment variables of the shell used to start "supervisord" except for the ones overridden here.
+See "Subprocess Environment" below.

 Nondaemonizing of Subprocesses